 Perennial.
 Stems erect, simple, 20–50 cm.
 Herbage puberulent.
 Leaves 2–7 cm long, linear to linear-lanceolate, the upper with 1 pair of linear lobes.
 Inflorescence glandular-puberulent, villous; bracts bright red, lanceolate with 1 or 2 pairs of lateral lobes.
 Flowers: calyx 20–28 mm long, primary clefts deeper in front than in back, lobes acute to acuminate, 3–8 mm long; corolla 26–36 mm long, galea 10–13 mm long, lower lip green, minute (Lesica 2012.
 Manual of Montana Vascular Plants.
 BRIT Press.
 Fort Worth, TX)

-Meadows and grasslands in the montane and subalpine zones up to alpine turf.
+Meadows and grasslands in the montane to alpine zones (Lesica et al. 2012).